 Preserving Local History: El Paso County Historical Society 1953-1986.
 Since 1954 the El Paso County Historical Society has been the driving force of the historic scene of El Paso.
 EPCHS strives to foster research into the history of the El Paso area; share that history with the public; publish and encourage historical writing pertaining to […]

-The Lorenzen Family Collection: How We Cook in El Paso By Joseph Longo This copy of the 1926 cookbook “How We Cook in El Paso” is part of the Lorenzen Family Collection.
+By Joseph Longo This copy of the 1926 cookbook “How We Cook in El Paso” is part of the Lorenzen Family Collection.
 It belonged to Ada Lane Lorenzen, who was an active civic leader and served as president of the El Paso Woman’s Club.
-She […]
+She was also a charter member of the El Paso County […]

 Article 1, Section 4 of the Constitution of the United States of America says that the “…Times, Places and Manner of holding Elections for Senators and Representatives, shall be prescribed in each State by the Legislature thereof: but the Congress may at any time by Law make or alter such Regulations…” Amendment X strengthens state control […]